Wave shoaling

-In fluid dynamics, wave shoaling is the effect by which surface waves, entering shallower water, change in wave height.
-It is caused by the fact that the group velocity, which is also the wave-energy transport velocity, changes with water depth.
+In fluid dynamics, wave shoaling is the effect by which surface waves, entering shallower water, increase in wave height.
+It is caused by the fact that the group velocity, which is also the wave-energy transport velocity, decreases with water depth.
 Under stationary conditions, a decrease in transport speed must be compensated by an increase in energy density in order to maintain a constant energy flux.
 Shoaling waves will also exhibit a reduction in wavelength while the frequency remains constant.

 In other words, as the waves approach the shore and the water gets shallower, the waves get taller, slow down, and get closer together.

-In shallow water and parallel depth contours, non-breaking waves will increase in wave height as the wave packet enters shallower water.
-This is particularly evident for tsunamis as they wax in height when approaching a coastline, with devastating results.
+Particularly in a waterbody shallow enough for its surface to be affected by its bottom and where depth contours parallel the shore, a wave packet that does dissipate its energy by breaking will rise in height as it enters yet shallower water.
+This is plainly evident for tsunamis as they wax in height when approaching a coastline, often with devastating results.

 Overview

-Waves nearing the coast change wave height through different effects.
+Waves nearing the coast experience changes in wave height through different effects.
 Some of the important wave processes are refraction, diffraction, reflection, wave breaking, wave–current interaction, friction, wave growth due to the wind, and wave shoaling.
-In the absence of the other effects, wave shoaling is the change of wave height that occurs solely due to changes in mean water depth – without changes in wave propagation direction and dissipation.
+In the absence of the other effects, wave shoaling is the change of wave height that occurs solely by changes in mean water depth – without alterations in wave propagation direction or energy dissipation.
 Pure wave shoaling occurs for long-crested waves propagating perpendicular to the parallel depth contour lines of a mildly sloping sea-bed.
 Then the wave height $H$ at a certain location can be expressed as: